-PROVEN AND RECOMMENDED.
+Proven and recommended mitigation method.
 Effectiveness is increased when used in combination with other measures - e.g. night setting, appropriate weighting of line and judicious offal management.
 Several studies have shown that the use of two or more streamer lines is more effective at deterring birds from baited hooks than streamer line (Melvin et al. 2001; Sullivan & Reid 2002; Melvin 2003; Melvin et al. 2004; Reid et al. 2004).
 The combination of paired streamer lines and IW longlines is considered the most effective mitigation measure in demersal longline fisheries using autoline systems (Dietrich et al. 2008).